kristinkor/EZAutoRentalManagementSystem/README.md

 ```

-You can find the complete SQL script in the project's database folder.
+You can find the complete SQL script in the project's documentation.